 Catherine Mathers, Anthropology.
 Imagination Tourism: The Impact of Travel on American Images of Southern Africa.

 Susan Shepler, Education.
-Educated in War: The rehabilitation of child soldiers in Sierra Leone
+Educated in War: The rehabilitation of child soldiers in Sierra Leone.

 Loren Landau, Political Science.
 Crisis and Transformation: The Construction of State Authority in Refugee-Affected Tanzania.